 Lady Swampcats fall to Thomas Sumter

 Kayla Acord had three serve points and three digs.
-Trinity Harrington had three serve points and one ace.
-Maggie Josey had four serve points and one ace and two kills and two blocks.
-Abby Haney had three serve points and two aces. madilyn Richburg had three kills and two blocks.
+Trinity Harrington had three serve points and an ace.
+Maggie Josey had four serve points and one ace, along with two kills and two blocks.
+Abby Haney had three serve points and two aces.
+Madilyn Richburg had three kills and two blocks.
 Madisyn Hudson had one serve point.
 Bailey Moore had two serve points.
-Perry Lee Love Hicks had five serve points and one ace and six assists.
-Mary Claire Lee had one serve point.
+Perry Lee Love Hicks had five serve points, one ace and six assists.
+Mary Claire Lee had a serve point.

 No comments yet.